bizbooq/bizbooq-support/docs/en/02-dashboard/02-how-do-i-create-a-dashboard.md

 ### Save widget <a id="#save-widget"></a>

 5. Once you're done, click on the save button at the bottom of the screen.
 This will save the new widget and refresh the dashboard.

+> To update an already created widget, click edit from the dropdown at the top right corner of the widget card.
+An update widget form modal will show on your screen.

 ## FAQs <a id="#faqs"></a>